 This morning, I went to a bookshelf in the office where I keep two albums of my daughters’ very first drawings.
-Today, it is my intention to refer to them with an analytical eye; I am looking for clues.
+It is my intention to refer to them with an analytical eye.
+I am looking for clues.
 It’s hard to believe, but these early expressions can be interpreted as first subtle hints of the girls’ future interests and inclinations.

 They say: “Little girls with dreams become women with vision.”
-An architect striving to create the appropriate environment, I analyze this innocent, yet very expressive body of work seeking for a record that traces everything back to its origin.
+A mother & architect striving to create the appropriate environment, I analyze this innocent, yet very expressive body of work. seeking for a record that traces everything back to its origin.

 I wrote the following when Nastya was fifteen: “Tonight I picked her up from play practice at 8 p.m.
 They are in the final days of rehearsal for a school production of “Guys and Dolls.”
 She is exhausted; it has been a long day.
 She turns to me, as I am driving and asks: “What’s tour de force?”
 I explain and she tells me that Dr. Yoshimoro, her French teacher, called her that in the progress report they were given today.”